 We have developed the Gimple Development Environment (GDE) using Java to visualize GCC's GIMPLE intermediate representation.
 We also have provided a graphical interface to the Gnu Debugger (GDB) which simplifies run-time plug-in debugging.
-GDE uses the Swing [11] library to render components, the AWT [27] library to draw decorations (e.g., lines connecting the elements of the CFG), the PostgreSQL JDBC driver [33] for database queries, and GDB for debugging.
+GDE uses the Swing [12] library to render components, the AWT [29] library to draw decorations (e.g., lines connecting the elements of the CFG), the PostgreSQL JDBC driver [35] for database queries, and GDB for debugging.
 We chose Java as the development language for its cross-platform compatibility, which allows GDE to be used on most of GCC's host platforms.
 This allows us to concentrate on the development of the tool itself as opposed to platform support and library dependencies.
-As shown in Figure 5, GDE has three main areas: the overview window, the GIMPLE tree view window, and the source window, which we discuss in the following three sections.
-Finally, we discuss the graphical interface to GDB we have created in Section 4.4.
+As shown in Figure 4.1, GDE has three main areas: the overview window, the GIMPLE tree view window, and the source window, which we discuss in the following three sections.
+We then discuss the graphical interface to GDB we have created in Section 4.4.
+Finally, we discuss how GDE was designed to be further extended as needed in Section 4.5.